Reviews You Can Rely On

 6.0

 Specs Audio-Technica AT-L...
-Pro-Ject Debut Carbon Audio-Technica AT-L...
-Fluance RT81 Victrola Vintage 3-...
+Audio-Technica AT-L...
+Fluance RT81 Audio-Technica AT-L...
+Victrola Vintage 3-...

-Drive Method Belt Belt Direct Belt Direct
+Drive Method Belt Direct Belt Belt Direct

-USB Compatibility Yes No Yes No No
+USB Compatibility Yes Yes No No No

 Platter Material Aluminum Aluminum Aluminum Aluminum Plastic

-Mat Material Felt Felt Felt Rubber Plastic
+Mat Material Felt Felt Rubber Rubber Plastic

 Our Analysis and Test Results